-There are various effective treatments for tinnitus such as masking and Cognitive Behavioural Therapy (CBT).
+There are various effective treatments for tinnitus such as listening to pleasant and relaxing sounds and practicing Cognitive Behavioural Therapy (CBT) techniques.
 Check out Oto's CBT for Tinnitus: The Ultimate Guide.
 Of note, whilst a number of treatments are thought to be safe only Cognitive Behavioural Therapy (CBT) is rated “green” for efficacy i.e. that there is reliable evidence that it helps improve tinnitus.
-The British Tinnitus Association analyzes and details the evidence and information for various treatments for tinnitus.
+The British Tinnitus Association analyses and details the evidence and information for various treatments for tinnitus.

 Whilst we’d all love there to be a quick fix for tinnitus, whether as a pill or some other form of medication, at present it does not seem that vitamin supplements are what we’re hoping for.

 Whether or not you find vitamins and minerals to be helpful, 86% of users see improvement in their tinnitus with Oto and over half (57%) were able to sleep better after using the app.
 Download the Oto app to get started on improving your tinnitus.